FlorenceBuchelet/P1/README.md

 We're proud to have built a platform so our fellow students could connect and find important informations about each others.
 We decided on linking everyone's LinkedIn and GitHub accounts as they are the best representation of a dev's work, as junior as they might be.
 We also added a little quote each of them chose to represent the diversity of our personalities.

-We hope this project puts a smile to your faces.
+We hope this project brings a smile to your faces.

 ## History